 Install the MyDotNetCoreTool using the command line

-Then, you can use the tool using the name set in <ToolCommandName>
+Then, you can invoke the tool by the name defined in <ToolCommandName>:

 MyDotNetCoreTool